RT-LOC/docs/docs/getstarted/basic_positioning_introduction.md

  - Readout of all the data via BLE
  - Autopositioning of the anchors

-This solution is tailored to get you started as quickly as possible with a limited amount of tags (12) and anchors (8).
+This solution is tailored to get you started as quickly as possible with a limited amount of tags (8) and anchors (8).

-## More details on BLE
-This system can function 100% based on Bluetooth Low Energy or BLE communication.
-BLE gives us the possibility to read out the data (distances) on any device which supports BLE4.0 (basically any recent device).
-More information can be found [here](/hardware/hw_interface_ble.html).
+## Starterskit vs Starters License
+There are two ways you can get started with our Basic Positioning solution.
+The easiest is by buying the `Starterskit`.
+If you have bought the MDEK kit from Decawave howe
+The Starterskit includes a starters license.

+If you have bought the `Starterskit`, everything is included in the box to get started and the hardware is preflashed.
+You can skip ahead to the [Getting Started](/getstarted/basic_positioning_getting_started.html#getting-started) section.

 ## Minimal requirements